aerogear/aerogear-digger-installer/provision-osx/README.md

 * `xcode_install_session_token` - Apple Developer Account auth cookie from `fastlane spaceauth` command (For accounts with 2FA enabled).
 * `xcode_versions` - A list of Xcode versions to install.
 These may take over 30 minutes each to install.

+## Download certs
+Downloads some required certificates into the node.
+Right now, the only required certificate is Apple's WWDR certificate.
+This certificate will be downloaded into the user's home directory.

+### Options:
+* `apple_wwdr_cert_url` - Apple WWDR certificate URL.
+Defaults to Apple's official URL
+* `apple_wwdr_cert_file_name` - Output file name of the downloaded file.
+Defaults to `AppleWWDRCA.cer`.

 ## Other options
 * `remote_tmp_dir` - A directory where downloaded scripts and other miscellaneous files can be stored for the duration of the job.